nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `add <TASK> -dt <START_DATE/TIME> to <END_DATE/TIME> -p <PRIORITY> -t <TAG>[, <TAG>, <TAG>,...] -r <NUM_TIMES> <FREQUENCY>`

 > Words in `UPPER_CASE` are the parameters.
 Other than `<TASK>`, all parameters are optional.
+> You can add a floating task (i.e. tasks without date or time).
 > Order of parameters are not fixed.
 >
 > Time is in a 24 hour format (e.g. `1330`)